mTxServ/hytale-api-sdk-js/README.md

 # Demo projects

-This SDK is used in the `Hytale Bot Discord` project which is an example implementation of a bot which allow user to show latest 3 blogpost from official Hytale website.
+This SDK is used in the `Hytale Bot Discord` project which is an example implementation of a bot which allow user to show latest 3 blogposts from official Hytale website.
 [See example](https://github.com/mTxServ/hytale-bot-discord)

 ## Installation